kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 The reservation station is used to store instructions which wait for their operands to be ready.
 When the instruction is ready it should be woken up by wakeup logic and dispatched to the correct FU.

+### Reset / Initial state

+In initial state all rows are marked as invalid.

 ## External interface methods